zhijieshi/cse3666/misc/rars.md

 *Do not unpack the jar file.*

 ```
-java -jar .\rars.jar
+java -jar ./rars.jar
 ```

-Replace `.\rars.jar` with the full path to the jar file you downloaded before.
+You may need to replace the path with the full path to the jar file you downloaded before.
+We will use `/` as the directory separator, which should work on Windows.
+We may see `\` if we use auto completion.
-Note that the path separator is `/` on some systems, e.g., Linux.

 ## Run an RISC-V Program